-I’ll be honest: when my husband and I began the adoption process, we never imagined that we’d have an open adoption that went beyond sending monthly updates and pictures via email and visiting occasionally.
-I don’t discuss our relationship with Tommy’s birth family in much detail publicly to protect their privacy.
-But it’s an important part of our lives and involves a lot more contact than what I just described.
+I don’t discuss our relationships with our kids’ birth families in much detail publicly to protect their privacy.
+But they’re an important part of our lives and involve a lot more contact than what I just described.
 As such, I’ve fielded a lot of questions addressing myths about open adoption and will continue to do so.
 I’m debunking 10 of the most common myths about open adoption.

 1. Open adoption confuses children.

 The single biggest myth about open adoption seems to be that it confuses children.
-This concept blows my mind because I’ve absolutely never heard a case where open adoption confused children.
+This concept blows my mind because I’ve absolutely never heard of a case where open adoption confused children.
 Even very young kids understand who their parents are and the role that their parents fulfill for them.
 As birth families play a very different role in adopted children’s lives, there’s no confusion about these roles.
 Most adoptive families use language such as “birth family” or “first family” to refer to their child’s birth relatives to avoid any potential confusion with their adopted kids as well as friends and family.

 2. Open adoption increases the risk of birth families trying to take back adopted children.